 “The lizard brain is hungry, scared, angry, and horny.” ― Seth Godin

-MacLean gave the innermost section the term “reptilian complex” (lizard brain) because he thought the section resembled the tissue that made up most of a reptile’s brain.
-The hypothesis proposed asserts that the brain evolved through an additive process: ie it grew outward with new layers of brain tissue surfacing on top of the old ones.
-When you think about this conceptually it makes sense.
-Maybe not so much the idea that our ancestors might have been alligators, but that the brain grew/evolved on top of itself.
+MacLean gave the innermost section the term “reptilian complex” (lizard brain).
+Named this because he thought the section resembled the tissue that made up most of a reptile’s brain.
+The proposed hypothesis asserts that the brain evolved through an additive process.
+In other words, it grew outward with new layers of tissue surfacing on top of the old ones.
+When you think about this, conceptually, it makes sense.
+Maybe not so much that our ancestors were alligators, but that the brain grew/evolved on top of itself.